Conscription in Germany: Further mandatory services

-In Germany, beside the suspended military service, a few other mandatory services are possible and implemented by law in some municipalities.
+In Germany, beside the suspended military service, a few other mandatory services are possible and implemented by law in some municipalities, states and nationwide.

 Border Guard Service

 By constitutional law a Compulsory Border Guard Service in the Federal Police (Bundespolizei), the renamed Federal Border Guard (Bundesgrenzschutz) can be implemented.
 Currently conscription is suspended in peacetime, similar to conscription for military service.

 Compulsory Fire Service

 A Compulsory Fire Service for a local fire department is in force in a handful of municipalities.

 Dyke Relief Service

-In the case of floodings and crevasse the Dyke Relief Service (Deichhilfe) can be enforced where citizens can be drafted by municipalities for cleanup services or to make dykes safe.
+In cases of flooding or crevasse, a dyke relief service (Deichhilfe) may be enforced where citizens can be drafted by municipalities for cleanup services or to make dykes safe.